 - Do have an initial well check and a yearly vet exam with a trusted avian vet.

-- Have your bird’s wing feathers, nails and beak clipped by a professional.
-Do not attempt to do this on your own as this can have devastating, if not fatal affects on your Linnie.
+- If wing trimming or other grooming is necessary, please have your bird’s wing feathers, nails and beak clipped by a professional.
+Do not attempt to do this on your own as this can have devastating, if not fatal effects on your Linnie.

 - Always monitor young children with your Linnie.
 If necessary, keep a lock on your bird’s cage.
 This also applies if you have cats and dogs.
 Do not under estimate a cat or a dog.
 While you are not looking, they (young children and animals) do find ways to get inside, so again a lock would be a requirement.
 Please remember that a cat or a dog can be very stressful for your bird.
 Your bird may look, appear and act just fine, but inside his little heart is pounding and he is very frightened!
 In the wild, a bird is prey.
 Acting frightened is the worst thing they can do so instead, they act very brave.
 You are your bird’s guardian and protection.
 Keep them away from the stress and the danger.
 You may see a professional doing this, but it is important to remember that a professional has worked with the bird and the other animal for a very long time.
 It takes professional training and time to accomplish this, although caution is always advised.